Benjamin15122/moon-flask/pages/news/2016/05/defense-lxs-yhb.md

-title: Xuansong Li and Haibo Ye defended their dissertations.
+title: Xuansong Li and Haibo Ye Defended Their Dissertations
 date: 2016-05-25
 summary: Congratulations to them!